-Here at our condo, just to the south of us we have a vacant lot and then an old hotel.
+Here at our condo, just to the south of us, we have a vacant lot and then an old hotel.
 The old hotel is currently shut down and undergoing renovations.
 I believe it is supposed to be a Hyatt Place when they are through, so that's not too bad.

 But my biggest worry is what will become of the vacant lot.
-Now, I know the city, county, and local planning department will have a say in what can and will ever go there, but who knows?
+Now, I know the city, county, and local planning departments will have a say in what can and will ever go there, but who knows?
 Dumb projects get approved all the time.

 Nothing you can do about this though, and again, for us, it's not enough of a worry to make us want to leave.
-I think the condo market in this part of the state being what it is, it will be a while before anything is built there.
+I think the condo market in this part of the state is what it is, it will be a while before anything is built there.
 (You should see how hard I'm knocking on this table right now!)

 3. You can't control the weather

 In the last community and house we lived in, we didn't worry too much about hurricane season.
-As long as there wasn't a category 4 or 5 bearing down on us the routine was buy water, buy batteries, and let the hurricane party begin.
+As long as there wasn't a category 4 or 5 bearing down on us the routine was to buy water, buy batteries, and let the hurricane party begin.
 We were several miles inland.

 In the 7 months that we've been here at the condo, we have not had any major hurricanes, but we had one on the verge of a category 1 go through, a few pass by 100+ miles offshore, and another that never got a name but probably should have.

 The wind finds any and every way it can to enter the building…hallways, vents, underneath doors…and when it does, it sounds like a constant train whistle blowing.
 It's not so bad during the day, its kind of fun to watch the palm trees blowing in the wind and the sound is a suspenseful soundtrack to this activity.
-But at night man, its tough to get to sleep with that sound.
+But at night man, it's tough to get to sleep with that sound.

 We have hurricane shutters on all the windows and sliders, and you'd think that would help.
 While it does help us feel safer, it does not cut down on the sound at all.

-Another downside as it pertains to weather is if a higher category storm ever makes its way to us, and it will, if there is enough time the county typically evacuates the peninsula.
+Another downside as it pertains to weather is if a higher category storm ever makes its way to us, and it will if there is enough time the county typically evacuates the peninsula.

-So this means we'd have to batten down the hatches, pack some stuff and head on out.
-An inconvenience for sure, but of course it's all in the name of safety.
+So this means we'd have to batten down the hatches, pack some stuff, and head on out.
+An inconvenience for sure, but of course, it's all in the name of safety.